-Trier is another German town with rich, Roman heritage.
-The tiny village is a Roman development dated back to the 1st century.
-Today, the town attracts tourists with some of the most renowned Roman structures in the world.
+Trier is another German town with a rich, Roman heritage.
+The tiny village is a Roman development that dates back to the 1st century.
+Now, the old town is considered a UNESCO World Heritage Site.

+Most importantly, it boasts the Roman Basilica.
+Here, you can behold the splendor of the Roman Empire by witnessing the 67-meter Emperor’s Throne.
 It’s breathtaking to see history come to life in the walls and halls of these ancient monuments.
 Set amid the village’s dainty cottages.

 Similarly, Trier is also known for its vineyards.
 This means you can indulge in historical and natural sightseeing in the morning.
 After that, reserve the evenings for wine-tasting and enjoying authentic European cuisine.